Salvin-Sebastian/Chat-Room-Application/README.md

    ```bash
    npm run deploy
    ```
-3. Your app will be built and pushed to the `gh-pages` branch, and will be accessible via your GitHub Pages URL (e.g., `https://shilpamaryvarghese.github.io/Election-2026/chat-app`).
+3. Your app will be built and pushed to the `gh-pages` branch, and will be accessible via your GitHub Pages URL.

 ---